Lake Tekapo Tavern and Reflections Restaurant gutted by inferno

 Emergency services were called to the Lake Tekapo Tavern and Reflections Restaurant on State Highway 8 in the Mackenzie Country just after 1pm today.

-Fire and Emergency spokesman Andrew Norris said the blaze was now contained - and they were just dampening down the site.
+Fire and Emergency spokesman Andrew Norris said the blaze was now contained - and they were just damping down the site.

 It's a 600sq m building - and more than half of it has been severely damaged.